-Carl Tebon began his time at the helm of the Loras College Duhawks in 1996 and has won 391 games as the skipper of the Duhawks, an average of over 20 games per year.
-In his 19 years as Loras' head coach, Tebon has had the Duhawks in the top four in the standings seven times, including leading the Duhawks to the Iowa Conference championship in 2009, the first Duhawks team to do so since 1952.
+Carl Tebon began his time at the helm of the Loras College Duhawks in 1996 and has won 421 games as the skipper of the Duhawks, an average of over 20 games per year.
+In his 21st season at Loras, Tebon has had the Duhawks in the top four in the standings seven times, including leading the Duhawks to the Iowa Conference championship in 2009, the first Duhawks team to do so since 1952.

-The Sturgeon Bay, Wisconsin native is a 1989 graduate of Mount Scenario College where he was a two-time all-conference pick and MVP in baseball, while also starring on the football field.
+The Sturgeon Bay, Wisconsin native is a 1989 graduate of Mount Senario College where he was a two-time All-Conference pick and MVP in baseball, while also starring on the football field.
 He earned his master's degree in education/sport management from Old Dominion University in 1992.

 Prior to coming to the Duhawks, Tebon served as the head coach at UW-River Falls, compiling a 56-38 record.
 He was also an assistant baseball coach at Virginia Wesleyan from 1989-1992.